harche/runc/README.md

 ## Building

 `runvm` currently supports the Linux platform with various architecture support.
-For the purpose of proof of concept, it only supports launching virtual machines using KVM.
-But we plan support `plug and play` any hypervisor in the future.
+For the purpose of proof of concept, it only supports launching virtual machines using KVM for now.

 It must be built with Go version 1.6 or higher in order for some features to function properly.